 Class participation I strongly encourage participation in the class through Q&A and discussion.
 This can be done in two ways: by asking/answering questions or participating in discussions in the lectures (for section 1 students) and by asking/ answering questions or participating in discussions in the Piazza online forums (for section 1 and 2 students).
 A small portion of the grade is allocated for class participation.

 While lectures will be recorded and made available to all students, section 1 students are strongly encouraged to come to the lectures on a regular basis.
+There will be in-class quizzes for section 1 students from time to time.
 Section 1 students who miss a significant number of lectures will be disqualified from receiving class participation points.

 Laptops, tablets, phones and electronic device policy Cell phones should be switched off or put on slient alert during class lectures.
 Texting or using phones for other purposes (e.g, email, social media, web browsing) during class is strictly prohibited.